8427 views| 0 comments

 ARROWROOT FLOUR (GF) is a powdery white starch ground from the root of the tropical herb Maranta.
 It is an excellent thickener in sauces and gravies, adds body and texture to gluten free backed goods and works well as a batter coating or breading for chicken, fish and vegetables.
 It can be used in place of cornstarch in recipes if you're sensitive to corn.
 Substitute cup for cup.

 BARLEY: Low in gluten and with a sweet nutty flavor.
 Mixed with wheat flour, it gives bread a cake-like texture.
+It is processed to make malt flavoring.

 BEAN FLOUR (GF) is made from chickpea (See CHICKPEA FLOUR), garbanzo (See GARBANZO FLOUR) and fava beans, are creamy-colored and have a sweet, bean flavor.
 When using this flour in recipes, it tends to have a slightly bitter taste, so some blend it in with sorghum flour.
 Bean flours make great savory baked goods.
 Some manufacturers heat-treat bean flour during processing to make the flour more digestible, but some people do experience digestive distress when using bean flours.
 Use bean flours as a portion- about 25% of total flour ratio in all purpose gluten free flour mixes and recipes.
 Bean flours can also be used to replace brown rice in gluten free recipes.